gwastro/pycbc/docs/install.rst

 You can then make changes to your PyCBC source code in the directory $NAME/src/pycbc

+.. note:

+    The version of PyCBC that is checked out will be on the master branch.
+To track a remote branch from your GitHub repository, run the command

+    ..code-block:: bash

+        git branch --set-upstream branch_name origin/branch_name

+    where branch_name is the name of the branch that you want to track.

-To build and install any changes that you make in your virtual environment, run the command
+To build and install any changes that you make to the source code in your virtual environment, run the command

 .. code-block:: bash